jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Removed aria-descrivedby related code and fixed if statement to add tags inside the echo in the INDEX.php file, NOTEATEN.php, and TEST.php.
 * Updated ReadMe file with Charlotte (CLT) and Raleigh (RDU) information.
 * Added Wilmington, NC to the drop down list and created necessary ILM JSON file.
 * Updated ReadMe file about URL encoding fix for the INDEX.php, TEST.php, and NOTEATEN.php pages.